Temperature anomaly

-A temperature anomaly is the departure, positive or negative, of a temperature from a base temperature that is normally chosen as an average of temperatures over a certain reference period, often called a base period.
-Commonly, the average temperature is calculated over a period of at least 30 years over a homogeneous geographic region, or globally over the entire planet.
+Temperature anomaly is the difference, positive or negative, of a temperature from a base or reference value, normally chosen as an average of temperatures over a certain reference or base period.
+In atmospheric sciences, the average temperature is commonly calculated over a period of at least 30 years over a homogeneous geographic region, or globally over the entire planet.

 Temperatures are obtained from surface and offshore weather stations or inferred from meteorological satellite data.
-Anomalies can be calculated based on datasets of surface and upper-air atmospheric temperatures or sea surface temperatures.
+Temperature anomalies can be calculated based on datasets of near-surface and upper-air atmospheric temperatures or sea surface temperatures.

 Description

 Temperature anomalies are a measure of temperature compared to a reference temperature, which is often calculated as an average of temperatures over a reference period, often called a base period.
 Records of global average surface temperature are usually presented as anomalies rather than as absolute temperatures.

 Using reference values computed for distinct areas over the same time period establishes a baseline from which anomalies are calculated, so that normalized data is used to more accurately compare temperature patterns to what is normal.
 For example, sub-global datasets may be for land-only, ocean-only, and hemispheric time series.
 Anomalies provide a frame of reference that allows more meaningful comparisons between locations and more accurate calculations of temperature trends.